mjenquine/GA-SEIR-Course/unit_4/w10d02/homework/README.md

   - use symbols (google which work with ruby/ your console)

 ### Card Properties
- - a value that is between 1 - 11 that is readable, it should not be allowed to be overwritten when created
+ - a value that is between 2 - 11 that is readable, it should not be allowed to be overwritten when created

- **Bonus**
- - a face: cards 2-10 have the same face as their value, but Jack, Queen, and King have a value of 10.
-An Ace has a starting value of 11

  ### Shuffle the Deck
  - Research how to shuffle the values in the array, the cards should be shuffled before playing